debunking the myths –

 Carbon pricing is universally considered the lowest cost way to address climate change.
 By returning money to households and businesses, the economic impact will be minimal.
-In fact, a carbon price can spur economic growth in some fast-growing sectors like clean energy.
-Despite what politicians say, many businesses across Canada support it including the Canadian Chamber of Commerce, representing 200,000 businesses of all sizes.
+In fact, a carbon price can spur economic growth in some fast-rising sectors like clean energy.
+Despite what politicians say, many businesses across Canada support it, including the Canadian Chamber of Commerce, representing 200,000 businesses of all sizes.

 The carbon tax will do nothing for the environment, all it does is hurt Canadian families.

-Carbon pricing around the world has proven to reduce fuel use and change behaviour.
-In BC, which has the fastest growing economy in Canada, carbon emissions are up to 15% lower than they otherwise would’ve been.
+Carbon pricing around the world has been proven to reduce fuel use and change behaviour.
+In BC, which has the fastest growing economy in Canada, carbon emissions are up to 15% lower than they otherwise would have been.
 The federal government is also rebating 90% of the money back to households, leaving 8 in 10 families better off.
 Carbon pricing is fair and effective.

 When the Prime Minister talks about polluters, he’s really talking about commuters.
 Whether you’re doing errands, going to work, or driving your kids to hockey, you’ll pay more at the pumps.